-- ▶ The problem of how large n must be for the guaranteed convergence to give a usefully accurate estimate does not have a simple honest answer. - ▶ However we can repeat the entire simulation for various choices of X_0 and check that independent estimates $\hat{\phi}n$ have an acceptably small variance. - We can also check also that 'most' of the samples are not biased in any obvious way by the choice of X_0 .
+- The problem of how large n must be for the guaranteed convergence to give a usefully accurate estimate does not have a simple honest answer. - ► However we can repeat the entire simulation and check that independent estimates \$\hightarrow n\$ have an acceptably small variance. - ► We can also check also that 'most' of the samples are not biased in any obvious way by the choice of X0. - ► We can also repeat the entire simulation for various choices of X0 and check that independent estimates \$\hildsymbol{\omega}\n\$ have an acceptably small variance.